kmwang123/cme211-notes/lecture-08.md

-* High level languages like Python, Java, C++, etc.  include classes for working with files, holding data (lists and dictionaries), etc.
+* High level languages like Python, Java, C++, etc.  include classes for working with files, holding data (lists and dictionaries), etc. not true for C or fortran programmer; need to access a library in this case. standard classes make things very nice

 * So you do not have to design and create your own classes if someone else has already done the work for you